aisystant/docs/docs/en/systems-thinking-introduction/types-of-systems-target-system-supersystem-creation-systems-and-others/example-suprasystem-for-a-man-and-a-woman.md

 title: 'Example: Suprasystem for a Man and a Woman'
 ---

-# Example: Suprasystem for a Man and a Woman
+# Example: Supersystem for Men and Women

-Let's consider a common example involving agents like a man and a woman.
-What supersystems might exist with their participation in specific roles?
-Yes, they interact in some way, possessing functionality within the supersystem.
+Let's consider an everyday example with agents in the form of a man and a woman.
+What supersystems might exist that include them in specific roles?
+Indeed, they interact, and they have functionality within the supersystem.
 What is it?

-I hope you quickly realized that the supersystem here could be a family, where the woman and man exist in each other’s systems environment, fulfilling the roles of wife and husband.
-In other words, the family consists not of a woman and a man, but of a husband and wife.
+I hope you quickly realized that the supersystem here could be a family, and the woman and man are within each other's systems environment, playing the roles of husband and wife.
+That is, a family comprises not just a woman and a man, but a husband and wife.

-The puzzle of naming the supersystem can be solved by identifying a missing, unnamed, or unrecognized system within the system breakdown.
-This is a typical situation: supersystems are often poorly discernible, sometimes lacking established names^[Often in culture, there are no established names for some systems, unlike the concept of "family."
+The puzzle of naming the supersystem can be solved by identifying a missing, unnamed, or undiscovered system within the system breakdowns.
+This is a typical situation: supersystems are often poorly distinguishable, and sometimes they lack established names [ ^1 ].

+These "missing" systems must be identified, meaning describing their roles or functions and naming them according to their role.
+Sometimes, you'll need to choose the most precise words.
+For instance, for a vehicle with a driver and passenger, there is a need to identify the supersystem, but a suitable option hasn't been found yet.
+Once you find an appropriate name for a system, everything becomes clearer and simpler.
+Learn to name systems correctly and work with semantics [ ^2 ].

+[ ^1 ]: Often, there are no established names for certain systems in culture, unlike the concept of 'family.'
 In your work projects, you will frequently need to introduce new system names.
-Remember, the name should reflect the system’s primary function.].
+Keep in mind that the name should reflect the main function of the system.

-These "missing" systems need to be identified, meaning their roles or functions must be described, and they must be named according to their role.
-Sometimes it will be necessary to choose the most precise words.
-For example, for a vehicle with a driver and passenger, identifying the supersystem has been challenging without a good alternative.
-Once you find an appropriate name for a system, many aspects become clearer and simpler.
-Learn to name systems correctly and to work with semantics^[Semantics is one of the 16 transdisciplines of the intellect stack.].
+[ ^2 ]: Semantics is one of the 16 transdisciplines in the intellect stack.